josefsbreakfast/Polaris-Protocol/🌓_3_In_The_Moment/📲_Press_Matters/🌊_Playing_Defence/🦐_Krill_Wars/README.md

 The point is not to make defence cute.

 The point is to give the public a map that can survive contact with a headline.

 ---

+## 🗞️ Media Industry Analogy: Think “Hostile Investigative Questions,” But Underwater

+A simple way to understand this cluster is to imagine journalism under hostile conditions.

+A journalist asks questions, files requests, follows leads, compares documents, checks what is missing, and tries to work out what the public has a right to know.

+Now imagine the same basic information-seeking behaviour carried out by more cutthroat actors looking for strategic advantage: states, contractors, proxies, commercial intelligence outfits, hostile researchers, or opportunists.
+Some activity may be lawful.
+Some may sit in grey zones.
+Some may be unlawful.
+The point is not that every query is malicious; the point is that defence systems have to plan as if the worst actor is also reading.

+In this analogy, Trident represents the thing everyone must not be able to locate, expose, map, or compromise.
+It is the protected object.

+AUKUS vessels, undersea drones, seabed sensors, cable routes, ports, data infrastructure, repair capacity, and maritime logistics become the surrounding information field: not always secret individually, but potentially revealing when combined.

+Secrecy instruments are the defensive walls around that field.
+They might include ordinary confidentiality, defence classification, the Official Secrets Act, injunctions, super-injunctions, procurement secrecy, operational security, or informal “do not amplify this” habits inside media and platform systems.

+The media problem is that these defensive walls can also distort public-interest storytelling.
+A story may not be banned outright.
+Instead, it becomes difficult to route, awkward to index, hard to trend, and easy for analytics dashboards to misread as “boring” or “low public interest.”

+That is the core issue here: not “tell everyone where the submarines are,” obviously.
+The issue is whether undersea defence, cable protection, and civilian infrastructure resilience can be discussed safely enough for democratic oversight — without handing a map to the worst person in the room.

+In short: this is not a request to reveal secrets.
+It is a request to understand how secrecy, search systems, and public-interest journalism collide when the protected object sits underneath the public story.

+---